Law reform has been achieved in Ireland. Corporal punishment is prohibited in all settings, including the home.

 The Government partially accepted the recommendations to prohibit all corporal punishment of children, stating: “This matter is under continuous review.
 A proposal to either prohibit the defence of reasonable chastisement or to further circumscribe the definitions of what constitutes reasonable chastisement would require careful consideration.
 Details of any possible future significant developments in this area will be communicated to the UN CRC.”
 During the later plenary and formal adoption of the Report of the Working Group, Uruguay noted the Government’s partial acceptance of its recommendation and encouraged Ireland “to make progress in ensuring the legal prohibition of all forms of corporal punishment against children”.

-Examination in the second cycle is scheduled for 2016.
+Examination in the third cycle is scheduled for 2021.

 Committee on the Rights of the Child, Concluding Observations

 (29 January 2016, CRC/C/IRL/CO/3-4 Advance Unedited Version, Concluding observations on third/fourth report, para.
 4)